 - Since 1978, the NFIP has paid over $36.9 billion for flood insurance claims and related costs (as of 12/31/10).

 10. Flood insurance isn’t just recommended, it can actually be legally required.
 If you live in a Special Flood Hazard Area (SFHA) or high-risk area and have a Federally backed mortgage, your mortgage lender requires you to have flood insurance.
 Buildings located in high-risk flood areas have a 26 percent chance of suffering flood damage over the course of a 30-year mortgage, and are more than twice as likely to be damaged by a flood than by a fire.
 For these reasons, flood insurance is required by law for buildings in high-risk flood areas as a condition of receiving a mortgage from a federally regulated or insured lender.
 If the property is in a moderate- or low-risk area rather than high-risk one, federal law does not require flood insurance, but a mortgage lender can still require it.

 At Eaton & Berube, the protection of your home, business and other valuable assets is our priority.
 We are aware of the common flood insurance misconceptions, and will help you better understand the importance of this type of coverage.
-For additional information or to get a free New Hampshire flood insurance quote, please contact our offices or submit our online quote request form.
+For additional information or to get a free New Hampshire flood insurance quote, please call us today at 800-660-5362 or submit our online quote form.